Andrew Baker

 Read more about getting and staying compliant across your fleet.

-Standards can change based on business needs, industry best practices, or for any number of reasons.
-Teams grow, software requirements change, and new vulnerabilities are discovered every day.
-Fleet makes adding and modifying policies easy.
-To reduce the barrier of entry with Fleet for our less-technical users, we’ve introduced our standard templates that allow users to choose from a library of pre-made policies.
-Of course, those handy with osquery and SQL can still create custom policies to their heart’s content.
-Simply click “Add a policy” from the “Policies” page in Fleet or select an existing policy to edit its query.
+To reduce the barrier of entry with Fleet, we’ve introduced our standard templates that allow users to choose from a library of pre-made policies.
+Those handy with osquery and SQL can still create custom policies to their heart’s content:

 The policies page makes it easy to see which devices on each team are passing and failing with distinct “yes” or “no” responses.
 Although checking devices manually is relatively easy, we’ve made it even easier for endpoint detection and response security.
 We now have automation.